MRes Health and Wellbeing

 The Master of Research (MRes) in Health and Wellbeing examines avoidable health problems associated with poor lifestyles and socio-economic inequalities.

-On completion of this programme, you will:
+On completion of this course, you will:

 - understand the social science underpinning the development of effective interventions, strategies, and policies aimed at (i) sustainable improvements in health and well-being and (ii) reducing physical and psychological health inequalities.